Csinclair0/SF_Parking/README.md

 Estimated Sweeping Time --Finding a spot is a tough gig in San Francisco, so I've found the best practice is to know when the sweeping truck is coming by and try to follow him.
 Unsurprisingly, I'm not the only one who does this and it usually results in a death match between all cars.
 If you put in an address here, I'll give you an estimate as well a confidence interval on the range of times I would expect the truck to arrive, so you don't have to sit around and wait.

-Map the Sweeping route -- This will create an animation of the street sweepers route , so you can see where to catch him next.
+Map the Sweeping route -- This will create a map of the sweeping route, colored by the arrival time of the street sweepers , so you can see where to catch him next.